YOURS TRULEIGH EDITING

 Recording your own macros

-In the previous post, I promised that I would show you how to record your own macro.
-In Word, macros are accessed via the Developer tab (which isn't always visible if you haven't visited 'Customize Ribbon' in Word options and ticked the box to add it to your ribbon) or the View tab, which you can find here:
+In What is a Word Macro: Macro baby steps part i, I promised that I would show you how to record your own macro.
+In Word, macros are accessed via the Developer tab (read Where is the developer tab? if you can't find it) or the View tab, which you can find here:

 Picture